“Performance is your reality. Forget everything else.” Harold S. Green

 The Four Stages of Team Development

-Back in 1965 Bruce Tuckman first proposed the four stages of team development that have become a staple component of leadership and management courses.
+Back in 1965 Bruce Tuckman first proposed the four stages of team development or team building that have become a staple component of leadership and management courses.
 Knowing what these four stages are is the first step in generating high performance in a team.

 Step #1 – Forming.
 The team meets and learns about the opportunities and challenges, and then agrees on goals and begins to tackle the tasks.
 Members still operate as individuals and are likely uniformed about the team’s issues.
 This is the stage where everyone plays nice and assess the other team members for who they are, what they are, and how the team will function.
 It’s here that the leader has the opportunity to (1) establish a model of the behaviors they want to see in the team and (2) sets team and individual expectations; (3) begins establishing a team culture; and (4) states their vision for the team, as well as the goals and tasks the team must undertake.